Do you plan to visit Sweden? These 5 relaxing things will make your Swedish summer trip more picturesque.

 It is a great visit, and being connected to the zoo makes for a beautiful day with zoological adventures.
 This place is perfect for the whole family.

 It is said that the color blue makes you calm.
-If that is true, I believe that a visit to the ocean side of Sweden is a great way to low the level of stress that we tend to carry with us wherever we go.
-If you have access to a boat, as we have, thanks to family, it gives the possibility to explore the many exciting islands in the archipelago.
+If that is true, I believe that a visit to the ocean side of Sweden is a great way to lower the level of stress that we tend to carry with us wherever we go.
+If you have access to a boat, as we have, thanks to family, it gives you the possibility to explore the many exciting islands in the archipelago.

-The salty fresh air, tickling wind in our hair, and the happy sound of seagulls seem to stay with us for many days after we are back at work after a vacation.
+The salty fresh air, the tickling wind in our hair, and the happy sound of seagulls seem to stay with us for many days after we are back at work after a vacation.
 To take a refreshing swim with the ocean as a view is lovely.
-To then have your picnic while the sun is setting, and a nearby lighthouse guides boats into safety is as being in an ocean dream.
-When we reach land we are more convinced that sea creatures like mermaids and selkies truly exists.
+To then have your picnic while the sun is setting, and a nearby lighthouse guides boats into safety is like being in an ocean dream.
+When we reach land we are more convinced that sea creatures like mermaids and selkies truly exist.

 If you easily get seasick you will be happy to hear that the ocean is not only the close nature experience you can enjoy.
-In Sweden, we are happy to have a certain law that gives people the right to walk through forests as you wish, pick wild berries, or flowers.
+In Sweden, we are happy to have a certain law that gives people the right to walk through forests as they wish, and pick wild berries, or flowers.
 With certain responsibilities, of course, you can not enter someone’s garden or leave trash.
 It is called “allemansrĂ€tten”, or translated to English, “right of public access.”

 Because, nature is there to be enjoyed, not to be kept away from you.
 For all of you who watch it through the screens, nature is real, I’ve seen it.
 It is very relaxing to stroll freely through the deep forests of Sweden, knowing that no one is there to stop you.
+The countryside is also a truly relaxing place to immerse yourself in where wildflowers and cozy little red houses dot the landscape.

-One thing that we love is to visit as many summer cafes that we can during our visits.
+One thing that we love is to visit as many summer cafes as we can during our visits.
 A summer cafe is exactly as it sounds, a cafe that is open during the summer season.

-It can be located on places that might not be too inspiring to wanna visit when the winter’s harsh grip is knocking on your door but attracts every fiber of your soul during the bright time of the year.
+It can be located in places that might not be too inspiring to want to visit when the winter’s harsh grip is knocking on your door but attracts every fiber of your soul during the bright time of the year.
 It might perhaps be around the many sun-kissed cliffs at the ocean side, or in an old restored barn, suitable for local art exhibits and more.
 A perfect summer cafe is when the surroundings are as perfect as the treat in front of you, and refills are free.

-We hope you enjoyed to read about our 5 favorite things to do when we visit Sweden.
-Even if you live far away from this peculiarly charming country, remember that you might have similar gems in your own town that is just waiting to be explored by you.
+We hope you enjoyed reading about our 5 favorite things to do when we visit Sweden.
+Even if you live far away from this peculiarly charming country, remember that you might have similar gems in your own town that are just waiting to be explored by you.
 As I said in the beginning, sometimes you need someone from the other side of the pond to see the things that have been in front of you during your whole life.
+THE ADVENTURE IS OUT THERE!

 Bye for now & Hej dÄ allihopa!